scuzzydude/asimov/asimov.md

 "Did she do the laundry?"

-## Academic Genius

-Okay, all you brainiacs, here's your chance.
-You finally have a platform to directly measure how much more important writing a paper about the subclassification of salamander species in Northern California is than Beyonce's latest song.
-Go ahead, give it a try.

-Oh, you academics don't care about value, it's the pursuit itself that is valuable.
-Okay, measure that.

-One way would be to for academics to setup Scoot for their work and publish it both in formal terms and as collaborative broadcast postings across scoot-chains.
-Exchange scoot with someone else of high reputation, a big-shot professor, gives your own work some juice.
-Or trade value investment by PPH gives your Scoot some mystery.
-There could be a custom protocol on what it takes to trade scoot one for one with other academics, perhaps a public critique is required, or maybe it's just like scholarly chest bump.
-There could be an exchange of academic scoot in the metaverse, where academic advancement become more of a direct strategy game.
-Levels upon levels of incremental advancement, as you move from trading scoot for scoot with other bookworms, to respected professors, to members of industry and international scholars staking your Scoot.

-I think this is undiscovered country for academics and a chance for them to measure their real value to society.
-Or completely ignore it and stick to a property-based value system based on a hierarchy established over decades by people who give themselves and their friends jobs for life.
-I think academics that really believe in what they are doing will want to assert themselves as valuable and measure it appropriately.
-If they find that they are undervalued by society, they have a yardstick to measure their efforts to change that valuation.

-If academics really believe in what they're doing, they'd want to put their wealth in academics.
-I'm wondering how many anti-establishment professors in Boulder own stock in the Fortune 500?
-It's better for your academic karma to eat your own dog food.

-There's also the work for hire aspect.
-Every billionaire who has read an Issacson biography is going to want to be a Da Vinci, Einstein or Jobs scoot trustee, you can actually go read all the source material and come up with some angle of appreciation that's new.

-My approach would be to apply an engineering technique I call recursive integration.
-In digital design, each design cycle, you really need to go back and reevaluate all your assumptions and methodology.
-By improving your design, you've changed the relationship between your design and all the other parts of the system you interact with.
-When you look at your assumptions and methodology, you'll find easy opportunities for further optimizations and integrations.

-Applied to academics, that's the surest path to genius appreciation.
-You go back and really look at what those genius that came before you did and try to think the same thoughts they had, but with the knowledge and technology you have today.
-The digital tools we use daily to measure and calculate would have been absolute magic to those great geniuses just a hundred years before.
-If Einstein could code, think about that.
-He'd be slinging it and bringing it.

-For academics, no matter what the field, looking back is the way of the future, it's where all the value came from.
-This will be a gold rush, and the academics got a monopoly on the shovels.
-They either add to the appreciation or create some inspired new genius.

 ## Open Source Everything

 I never discussed Drumland with the big boss.
 I was young, and I just didn't have the vision that Nai had.
 I was in management, and I'd read books about business by billionaires, and I thought I really understood what the world valued.